Vieques, Puerto Rico: United States control

 For over sixty years, the US military used the island (with a population of over 9000 inhabitants in 1950) as a live munitions target practice.
 According to internal Navy documents, bombardments occurred on 180 days out of a year on average.
 The US military used the highest possible contaminant depleted uranium (DU) munitions since 1972 on the populated (and full of exotic wildlife) island, at a rate of over 80 live bombs daily for decades.
-The health consequences are felt to this day as the cancer rates are ostensibly higher for the population of Vieques, specially children, than for those on the main island.
+The health consequences are felt to this day as the cancer rates are ostensibly higher for the population of Vieques, especially children, than for those on the main island.

 After the war, the US Navy continued to use the island for military exercises, and as a firing range and testing ground for munitions.

 Protests and departure of the United States Navy

 The continuing postwar presence in Vieques of the United States Navy drew protests from the local community, angry at the expropriation of their land and the environmental impact of weapons testing.
 The locals' discontent was exacerbated by the island's perilous economic condition.

 Protests came to a head in 1999 when Vieques native David Sanes, a civilian employee of the United States Navy, was killed by a jet bomb that the Navy said misfired.
 Sanes had been working as a security guard.
 A popular campaign of civil disobedience resurged; not since the mid-1970s had Viequenses come together en masse to protest the target practices.
 The locals took to the ocean in their small fishing boats and successfully stopped the US Navy's military exercises for a short period, until the US Navy and two US Coast Guard cutters began controlling access to the island and escorting boaters away from Vieques.

 On April 27, 2001, the Navy resumed operations and protesting resumed.
 At this point over 600 protesters had already been detained.